gbmhunter/blog/content/programming/algorithms-and-data-structures/algorithm-time-complexity/index.md

 ## Common Complexity Classes

-The following complexities are described from best to worst.
+The following complexity classes are described from best to worst.

+{{% note %}}
+All Big-O complexities examples below are assumed to be average-case, unless specified otherwise.
+{{% /note %}}

 ### Constant Time